nicolasochem/tzip/proposals/tzip-12/tzip-12.md

 - If permissions descriptor is required, the FA2 contract MUST implement one of two ways to expose it for off-chain clients:

-  - Contract storage MUST have a field of type `permissions_descriptor_michelson` annotated `%permissions_descriptor`
+  - Contract storage MUST have a field of type `permissions_descriptor` annotated `%permissions_descriptor`

     OR